To the Members

 Dr. K. U. Mada Chairman and Mr. Dileep C. Choksi both independent directors and Dr.Kamal K. Sharma Vice Chairman.
 The functions performed by the Audit Committeeparticulars of meetings held and attendance of Members at the said meetings are given inthe Corporate Governance Report which forms part of this Annual Report.
 Allrecommendations made by the Audit Committee were accepted by the Board.

 In compliance with Section 178(3) of the Act and Regulation 19(4) of the ListingRegulations on the recommendations of the Nomination and Remuneration Committee (NRC)the Board formulated Policy relating to the remuneration of Directors key managerialpersonnel and other employees.
 The Policy includes criteria for determiningqualifications positive attributes and independence of directors and other matters.
 Itbroadly lays down the philosophy guiding principles and basis for recommending payment ofremuneration to the executive and non-executive Directors (by way of sitting fees andcommission).
 The role of the NRC is disclosed in the Corporate Governance Report whichforms part of the Annual Report.
 In compliance with proviso to Section 178(4) of the Actthe Nomination and Remuneration Policy has been hosted on the Company's websitewww.lupin.com (web link: https://www.lupin.com/pdf/corporate-policies/nomination-and-remuneration-policy- ll-final.pdf).

 Related Party Transactions

-Particulars of loans guarantees investments and securities pursuant to the provisionsof Section 186 of the Act are given in the notes to the Financial Statements forming partof the Annual Report.
+In compliance with the provisions of Section 134(3)(g) of the Act particulars ofloans guarantees investments and securities given under Section 186 of the Act are givenin the notes to the Financial Statements which form part of this Annual Report.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo